Student Ministries (6-12)

 6:00 to 7:30 p.m.
 High School Small Groups in Room 304 (9-12th graders meet together to share in fellowship and conversation as they practice Christian-community.)

-This fall we're changing up the way things look throughout the week, especially for High Schoolers.
+This fall we changed up the way things look throughout the week, especially for High Schoolers.
 Instead of the high schoolers meeting for Amp on Wednesday nights, the Large group portion will meet during Sunday School and Small Groups will begin meeting on Wednesday evenings.
-The hope is that this will give the Small Groups more independence and freedom to meet longer and do more as our students practice Christian community together.
+This gives the Small Groups more independence and freedom to meet longer and do more as our students practice Christian community together.

 - 6th grade: Confirmation Class